bluesky/tiled/docs/source/explanations/structures.md

 established standards and, where some invention is required, using established names from numpy, pandas/Arrow, and dask.

-The structures are encoded in two parts:
+Some structures are encoded in two parts:

 * **Macrostructure** --- This is the high-level structure including things like shape, chunk shape, number of partitions, and column names.
 This structure